griffithlab/genviz.org/_posts/0005-01-01-introToggplot2.md

 p1 <- ggplot(data=variantData, aes(x=tumor_VAF, y=tumor_COV))
 p1
 ```

+### Data frame manipulation for ggplot2
+In the plot above, we are comparing two continuous variables along the x and y axes.
+Any aesthetic mapped within the ggplot() command is based upon the titles of these variables.

 ### Geometric objects and aesthetic mapping
 The variable p1 generates a blank plot in the bottom right "Plot" window in Rstudio.
 We invoked ggplot with [ggplot()](http://ggplot2.tidyverse.org/reference/ggplot.html) and specified the data frame we are trying to plot.
 We then supplied aesthetic mappings with [aes()](http://ggplot2.tidyverse.org/reference/aes.html), which told ggplot which columns should be assigned to the geometric objects aesthetics.
 In this specific case, we are telling ggplot that the data is in the data frame "variantData", the column tumor_VAF should be plotted along the x-axis, and tumor_COV should be plotted along the y-axis. ggplot has determined the axis scales, given the ranges in the data supplied.
 However, nothing is actually plotted because we have not specified what geometric object to use.
 The geometric objects in ggplot describe how we are plotting the data (e.g. geom_point() for scatterplots, geom_bar() for bar charts).
 Geometric objects are added as plot layers to the ggplot() command using a [+](http://ggplot2.tidyverse.org/reference/gg-add.html).